-When interior alterations, repairs or additions require a permit, or when one or more sleeping rooms are added or created in existing dwellings, the individual dwelling unit shall be provided with smoke detectors located as required for new dwellings.
+When interior alterations, repairs or additions require a permit (including installation or replacement of windows or exterior doors), or when one or more sleeping rooms are added or created in existing dwellings, the individual dwelling unit shall be provided with smoke detectors located as required for new dwellings.
 The smoke detectors shall be interconnected and hardwired.